 Some of these activities are included under scope 1 if the pertinent emission sources are owned or controlled by the organization (e.g., if employee transportation is done in vehicles owned or controlled by the organization).
-To

-4-8 The Public Sector Protocol is a joint LMI-WRI product. determine whether an activity falls within scope 1 or scope 3, the organization should refer to the selected consolidation approach (equity or one of the two control approaches) used in setting its organizational boundaries.
+To determine whether an activity falls within scope 1 or scope 3, the organization should refer to the selected consolidation approach (equity or one of the two control approaches) used in setting its organizational boundaries.

-- Extraction and production associated with purchased materials and fuels. - Transport-related activities - > Transportation of purchased materials or goods - > Upstream transportation of purchased fuels - > Employee business travel (not in the organization's vehicle) - Employee commuting to and from work - > Transportation of waste (by a contracted service). - Electricity-related activities not included in scope 2 (see Appendix A) - Extraction, production, and transportation of fuels consumed in the generation of electricity (either purchased or own-generated by the reporting company) - Purchase of electricity that is sold to an end user (reported by a utility) - Generation of electricity that is consumed in a T&D system (reported by end user). - Leased assets and outsourced activities-emissions from such contractual arrangements are only classified as scope 3 if the selected consolidation approach (equity, operational control, or financial control) does not apply to them.
-Clarification on the classification of leased assets should be obtained from the organization's accountant (see the subsection on leases below). - Waste disposal - > Disposal of waste generated in operations - Disposal of waste generated in the production of purchased materials and fuels
+- Extraction and production associated with purchased materials and fuels.6 - Transport-related activities - > Transportation of purchased materials or goods - > Upstream transportation of purchased fuels - > Employee business travel (not in the organization's vehicle) - > Employee commuting to and from work - > Transportation of waste (by a contracted service). - Electricity-related activities not included in scope 2 (see Appendix A) - Extraction, production, and transportation of fuels consumed in the generation of electricity (either purchased or own-generated by the reporting company)

-&lt;sup>6 "Purchased materials and fuels" are those purchased or otherwise brought into the organizational boundary.
+6 "Purchased materials and fuels" are those purchased or otherwise brought into the organizational boundary.